Terms of Service

 13.2 Cookies.
 We use strictly necessary and functional cookies as described in the Privacy Policy.
 We do not use advertising or cross-site tracking cookies.

 13.3 Recommendations.
-The Platform uses automated processing of your listening history to generate personalized music recommendations.
+The Platform uses automated processing of your listening history, genre preferences, tag preferences, and followed artist activity to generate personalised music recommendations and discovery feeds.
 See the Privacy Policy for details on your rights in relation to this profiling.
+You may update your discovery preferences at any time through the onboarding settings in your account.

-13.4 Push Notifications.
+13.5 Push Notifications.
 You may opt in to browser-based push notifications through your account settings.
-Push notifications are delivered using the Web Push protocol and VAPID keys operated by Soundvia.
-By enabling push notifications, you consent to receiving notifications about activity on your account, including follows, playlist additions, and release saves.
-You may disable push notifications or adjust notification preferences at any time through your account settings.
+Push notifications are delivered using the Web Push protocol and VAPID keys operated by Soundvia LLC.
+By enabling push notifications, you consent to receiving notifications about activity on your account, including follows, playlist additions, release saves, comment mentions, comment replies, lyric submission updates, feature request updates, and account messages.
+You may disable push notifications or adjust notification category preferences at any time through your account settings.
 Disabling push notifications does not affect in-Platform notification delivery.

 14. LIBRARY AND SAVED CONTENT